-Che bap is a traditional Vietnamese coconut and corn dessert, but in my recipe, instead of tapioca, I’ve used nutritious chia seeds.
-It’s creamy, rich and full of flavor.
+Che bap is a traditional Vietnamese coconut and corn dessert.
+In this version instead of tapioca I've used nutritious chia seeds.
+It's creamy, rich and full of flavor.
 Enjoy as a dessert or breakfast.

 This is my take on the traditional Vietnamese dessert, chè bắp.
 But instead of tapioca, I've gone for chia seeds (Vietnam collectively gasps).